Ravi-Badami/Nodejs/S2/homework.md

 - install mongoose
 - connect you application to database
 - Connect the database to first before start listening to the port
-- Create a user schema
+- Create a user schema and model
--
+- create signup API to add data to database
+- make api calls using API calls